gamblePants/List_of_Pairs/README.md

 # List of Pairs

-A simple exercise: Given a list of integers and an integer(k), write a program which splits the list in to pairs, and checks each pair to see how many of them equal k.
+Given a list of integers and an integer(k), write a program which splits the list in to pairs, and checks each pair to see how many of them equal k.

 ## Purpose